roman-soft/learn-js/README.md

 # learn-js
-Private repo for learning JS and github
+Private repo for learning JS and github by rs